12-Step Technical SEO Audit Checklist

 If you also find duplicate content in the page text, you can do the following:

-• rewrite the content to make it unique
+• paraphrase the content to make it unique

 • set up a 301 redirect to ensure that both users and search engines can access the appropriate page